-What happens when your business gets too big for a home office, but you don’t want to get locked into renting your own space?
+What happens when your business gets too big for a home office, visit web but you don’t want to get locked into renting your own space?
 The solution – go virtual.
 Here’s how.

 The dream of every small business owner is to achieve growth.
-Indeed, there’s nothing more satisfying than the feeling that comes with watching your hard work pay off, and your business start to expand.
+Indeed, what is ed there’s nothing more satisfying than the feeling that comes with watching your hard work pay off, and your business start to expand.

 But what happens when your business gets too big to run from home?
 It’s hard to look and sound professional when your business is all taking place from the spare room in your house.
 And when business really starts to take off and you’re running around trying to keep your clients and customers happy, who’s there to answer the phone?

 You also need to ask yourself “is it okay to have prospective clients pop round to the house for a cup of tea?”, or would you rather meet them around a professional-level board room table?

 The obvious answer to these issues is the traditional approach that many small businesses take: when the business grows, it’s time to start renting a business premises and start hiring staff.
 Which is fine if your business is growing strongly and large enough to warrant the extra burden on your bottom line.

 However, there are solutions available to small business that can handle the downsides of business growth, without putting undue pressure on your profits each month.
 If you don’t want to hire staff or rent a shopfront, it’s time to go virtual – a viable option that doesn’t trade off professionalism against costs.